 History of HAWL: How and Why We Started

 Why the need for a farm homeopathy course?
 Farmers receive conflicting advice; the government is anxious about food chain contamination and antibiotic resistances and asks conventional and organic farmers alike to reduce their dependence on chemical drugs, while vets cry welfare issues if antibiotics are withheld.
-Meanwhile farmers are bombarded with advertising supported by pharmaceutical companies, and vets practise ‘evidence-based’ medicine while deriving a large percentage of their income from the sale of these products (**Marsh Report 2001).
+Meanwhile farmers are bombarded with advertising supported by pharmaceutical companies, and vets practise ‘evidence-based medicine’ (EBM) while deriving a large percentage of their income from the sale of these products (Marsh Report 2001).

-These conflicting requirements, to reduce the use of antibiotics and at the same time to rely on evidence-based medicines, have not been reconciled either in conventional or organic agriculture, and the issue needs addressing.
-Responsible farmers seeking alternative ways to address anti-microbial and vermicidal resistance, are left with little or no guidance on where to find the information or support they seek.
+These conflicting requirements, to reduce the use of antibiotics and at the same time to rely on EBM, have not been reconciled either in conventional or organic agriculture, and the issue needs addressing.
+Responsible farmers seeking alternative ways to address anti-microbial and vermicidal resistance, particularly those who must meet and maintain organic standards, are left with little or no guidance on where to find the information or support they seek.

-After this initial workshop over 60% of participants said they would like a more advanced workshop, and from this interest, the seeds of the HAWL Farm Homeopathy Course were sown.
-This encouragement, plus that of farmers, vets and homeopaths Chris had met during her research, led to discussions with the Prince of Wales’ farm manager, David Wilson.
+After this initial workshop over 60% of participants said they would like more advanced training, and from this interest, the seeds of the HAWL Farm Homeopathy Course were sown.
+This encouragement, – plus that of farmers, vets and homeopaths Chris had met during her research, – led to discussions with the Prince of Wales’ farm manager, David Wilson.
 David felt there was a real need for a comprehensive course; that while there were introductory days on offer, there was no proper training in farm homeopathy, which he likened to constant hors d’oeuvres and no main course.
-Thus inspired, several homeopathic vets, homeopaths and educators (many still teaching the course today) came together to design a course aimed specifically at farmers, and in 2001 we ran our first course, attended by 15 farmers, from all over the UK.
+Thus inspired, several homeopathic vets, homeopaths and educators (many still teaching the course today) came together to design a course aimed specifically at farmers, and in 2001 we ran our first official HAWL Course, attended by 15 farmers, from all over the UK.